challenger-platform/challenger-api-client-php/README.md

 $chall -> addParam('{param2}', '{value2}'); // Optional
 $chall -> addParam('mobile', true); // Pass it to get mobile version of the widget

+// Option A: Display a widget generated on server
 $widgetUrl = $chall -> getWidgetUrl();

 if($widgetUrl === false){